iam4x/pokemongo-webspoof/README.md

 * Include Pokémon spots from a [collaborative map](https://www.google.com/maps/d/u/0/viewer?mid=1vsj869Axn9JdWairc4xU6E_0DhE&hl=en_US) (might not be accurate, will update)
 * Autopilot walk / subway & teleport ([gif example](https://cloud.githubusercontent.com/assets/893837/16966268/0dc2bc02-4e04-11e6-9826-8a844d6f897c.gif))

+**NOTE:** To avoid being soft banned, don't change your location to fast: the ban is issued if the server sees you traveling a too long distance in a short amount of time.

 ## Requirements

 * Xcode installed